ionos-cloud/coredns-externaldns/README.md

 #### SOA configuration (AXFR)

 - `soa_ns`: Optional.
 Sets the SOA NS field used in the SOA record returned during AXFR transfers.
-If omitted, defaults to `ns1.<zone>`.
 - `soa_mbox`: Optional.
 Sets the SOA MBOX (responsible mailbox) field used in the SOA record returned during AXFR transfers.
-If omitted, defaults to `hostmaster.<zone>`.

 Important: If you enable zone transfers (the `transfer` plugin) or otherwise expose AXFR for slaves, you should explicitly configure `soa_ns` and `soa_mbox` so slaves receive consistent and expected SOA values.
-Without explicit values the plugin falls back to sensible defaults, but in multi-server or production setups it's recommended to set these to stable, fully-qualified hostnames.

 **Note**: This plugin uses in-cluster service account authentication.
 Ensure proper RBAC permissions are configured.